Hi friends. Heleen here.

 Is it a body that does not look or feel right?
 A roof that leaks?
 A lack of confidence?
 Fear of public speaking?
 A lack of friends?
 A lack of education?
 A difficult marriage?
 An addiction?
 Your weight that keeps piling on?
 A kid that cannot stay out of trouble?

 There is no end to the list of things that people are ashamed of, and the bad news is, this single emotion can ruin relationships, mental health, and physical well being.
 Mary C. Lamia, Ph.D. described shame in Psychology Today as “A concealed, contagious, and dangerous emotion”

 A friend and I talked about the devastating effect that shame had on our lives in the past, and the surprising places where it still rears it’s ugly head.
-We both had stories to tell about areas where shame used to run rampant and wrecked havoc in each of our lives.
-We decided to compile these stories and share them with you, here on my blog, over the course of a year.
+We both have stories to tell about areas where shame used to run rampant and wrecked havoc in each of our lives.
+We decided to compile these stories and share them with you, here on my blog.
 We are doing this in spite of our own fear and shame, and we hope that you will laugh and cry with us.
 More importantly, we hope that you will relate, and join us in the fight to uproot shame (and it’s evil buddy guilt) in our lives and the lives of our children, family, and friends.

 I would love to introduce my good friend Anne McCracken.
 She is linking arms with me on this storytelling adventure.

 Anne is the owner and operator of Precision Health, a personal training and pain management business.
 She earned her B.S in Psychology and Health Sciences from Pacific University in 1991.
 After graduating she started working for a local gym as a personal trainer, eventually working her way into management.
 As a manager she spent several years helping to start up gyms and motivating personal trainers to expand their knowledge and skills.